radulle/ngx-deploy-npm/README.md

   - Delivery
 - Specify which library add the deployer on the `ng add`
 - Add all the RFC proposals of [ngx-deploy-starter](https://github.com/angular-schule/ngx-deploy-starter)
-- ChangeLog Compatibility
-- Custom Readme and Licence Paths
+- Custom README, LICENCE and CHANGELOG paths

 Your feature that's not on the list yet?